Exercise 8 Fitting a single-factor model to dichotomous questionnaire data

 Step 5.
 Assessing the model’s goodness of fit

 Now let us examine the model’s goodness of fit (GOF).
 This output starts with the line “Test of the hypothesis that 1 factor is sufficient”.
 This is the hypothesis that the data complies with a single-factor model (“the model”).
-We are hoping to retain this hypothesis, therefore hoping for a large p-value, definitely p > 0.05, and hopefully larger.
+We are hoping to retain this hypothesis, therefore hoping for a larger p-value, definitely larger than 0.05, and ideally much larger.
 The output will also tell us about the “null model”, which is the model where all items are uncorrelated.
 We are obviously hoping to reject this null model, and obtain a very small p-value.
 Both of these models will be tested with the chi-square test, with their respective degrees of freedom.
 For our single-factor model, there are 230 degrees of freedom, because the model estimates 46 parameters (23 factor loadings and 23 uniquenesses), and there are 23*24/2=276 variances and covariances (sample moments) to estimate them.
 The degrees of freedom are therefore 276-46=230.

 QUESTION 6.
 Is the chi-square for the tested model significant?
 Do you accept or reject the single-factor model?
 [Look for “Likelihood Chi Square” in the output.]